 Hunting the Wild Turkey in San Diego County

-Why so many maps? – It seems that each agency’ maps are specific to their land holdings (Federal vs State vs local City vs local County agencies) and do not delineate other agencies’ holdings.
+Why so many maps?
+It seems that each agencies maps are specific to their land holdings (Federal vs State vs local City vs local County agencies) and do not delineate other agencies holdings.
 This simple fact may cause you access issues.
 So, it behooves you to have the other agencies maps to ensure you’re at the right place and getting to those places the “Right”(of) way.

 Cleveland National Forest

-First, here is a good phone number to have on hand.
-It is the Cleveland National Forest Supervisors Office number, which is 1-858-673-6180.
-Why?
+The Cleveland National Forest Supervisors Office phone number is 1-858-673-6180.
 This phone number has updated information about road closures that will not be on the maps.
-It is a good thing to check the day before you go driving out to your “favorite” spot.
+It is a good thing to check the day before you go driving out to your favorite spot.

 Another quick point to bring up is the “Adventure Pass”.
 In some areas of the forest it may be require to display an “Adventure Pass“ in your parked car.
-Ya, it’s no fun to come back to a ticketed (or towed) vehicle.
-Sure, it is another expense that many of us do not wish to or can bear.
-So, what are you going to do?
-(We will discuss this later.)
-Check out this site to be sure your covered.
+It’s no fun to come back to a ticketed (or towed) vehicle.
+Check out this site to be sure you’re covered.
 Areas with US Forest Services Recreation Fees.

-Comment: We like the fold-out & coated one which is easy to pack/carry & you can see larger areas all @ one time – It can be cumbersome and Ya , you can’t see through it when driving.
+Comment: We like the fold-out and coated one which is easy to pack/carry and you can see larger areas all at one time.

 Cleveland National Forest Atlas Check out the 7 ½’ Quadrangle Topographic Maps

-Comment: It is also easy to pack/carry & but the over-all view is lost and turning pages while driving is as lame as “texting” while driving.
-You can easily buy the maps on line or by phone and in the past employees and volunteers from the Cleveland National Forest have come to our San Diego Chapters Turkey Tune Up’s (that had been being held at Lake Sutherland for the last few years and are now being held at City of San Diego Reservoirs & Recreation Program Offices – San Vicente Reservoir 12375 Morena Ave.
-Lakeside, CA 92040) to sell the maps and to provide information about the forest and it’s access.
+Comment: It is also easy to pack/carry, but the over-all view is lost and turning pages while driving is as dangerous as texting while driving.
+You can easily buy the maps on line or by phone and in the past employees and volunteers from the Cleveland National Forest have come to our San Diego Chapters Turkey Tune Up’s (San Vicente Reservoir) to sell the maps and to provide information about the forest and it’s access.

 United States Department of Agriculture